technovangelist/katacoda-scenarios/k8s3/step1.md

+1. Make sure all the pods in your environment are running or at least being created:
+   `kubectl get pods`{{execute}}

-1. Once your environment is up and running, log into the <a href="https://app.datadoghq.com" target="_datadog">Datadog application</a>.
+2. Once your environment is up and running, log into the <a href="https://app.datadoghq.com" target="_datadog">Datadog application</a>.
 Verify that metrics from the environment are coming in to the platform.

-2. Navigate to Logs in the Datadog application.
+3. Navigate to Logs in the Datadog application.
 If the feature hasn't been enabled, click the **Get Started** button and then the **Start Trial** button.

-3. On the next page you will see the instructions for getting your logs into Datadog.
+4. On the next page you will see the instructions for getting your logs into Datadog.
 We already have a Datadog yaml file, but we need to add the information listed in the second and third textboxes.

-4. Run the **agent status** command to see that logs are not being collected yet.
+5. Run the **agent status** command to see that logs are not being collected yet.
   `kubectl exec $(kubectl get pods --no-headers -o custom-columns=":metadata.name" | grep datadog) -- agent status`{{execute}}

   *If you get `error: unable to upgrade connection: container not found ("datadog-agent")`, the datadog agent hasn't had time to launch completely.*